Hike the Austrian Alps in Tyrol – Summer in Tuxertal (Zillertal) Mountains

 Penken | Photo: Travel In Culture

-It is not strange that Penken (Penkenjoch at about 2,095 m) is a popular outing with locals and tourists alike since it is absolutely scenic with a beautiful water reservoir and the Garnet Chapel (Granatkapelle) designed by the Swiss architect Mario Botta.
+It is not strange that Penken (Penkenjoch at about 2,095 m) is a popular outing with locals and tourists alike since it is very scenic with a beautiful water reservoir and the Garnet Chapel (Granatkapelle) designed by the Swiss architect Mario Botta.
 You can have lunch or a drink at one of the restaurants up here in the mountains, and you may even be lucky to have a complete Tyrol experience with Austrian musicians playing Tyrolean music while you have a bite of food!

 Photo: Travel In Culture